getantidote/getantidote.github.io/_pages/migrating-from-antigen.md

 permalink: /migrating-from-antigen
 ---

-If you are migrating from [Antigen](https://github.com/zsh-users/antigen) to Antidote, there are some key differences.
+If you are migrating from [antigen](https://github.com/zsh-users/antigen) to antidote, there are some key differences.
 Simply replacing the word `antigen` with `antidote` in your Zsh configuration won't work the way it would migrating from with `antibody`.
 But, it's not too much work to migrate.

 ## Dynamic loading